ejmastnak/ejmastnak.github.io/tutorials/vim-latex/intro.md

 ---
 # Setting Up Vim for Efficiently Writing LaTeX

-This series aims to removes, to a reasonable extent, the nontrivial technical barriers to entry for setting up Vim or Neovim text editors for efficiently writing LaTeX documents.
+This series aims to removes the nontrivial technical barriers to entry for setting up Vim or Neovim text editors for efficiently writing LaTeX documents.
 It is intended for anyone who...

 - already knows LaTeX but is relatively new to Vim, and is unsure how to proceed
 - is interested in taking real-time notes in mathematics or physics lectures using LaTeX, à la [Gilles Castel](https://castel.dev/)
-- just wants a more pleasant and efficient editing experience, even if not aiming for real-time LaTeX
+- wants a more pleasant and efficient editing experience, even if not aiming for real-time LaTeX
-- wishes to manually configure Vim-based compilation and PDF viewing without relying on third-party LaTeX plugins like [`vimtex`](https://github.com/vim-latex/vim-latex) or [`vim-latex`](https://github.com/vim-latex/vim-latex) (although [`vimtex`](https://github.com/vim-latex/vim-latex) is an excellent plugin, and is covered in this series)
+- wishes to manually configure compilation and PDF viewing without relying on third-party LaTeX plugins like [`vimtex`](https://github.com/vim-latex/vim-latex) or [`vim-latex`](https://github.com/vim-latex/vim-latex) (although [`vimtex`](https://github.com/vim-latex/vim-latex) is an excellent plugin, and is covered in this series)
 - just wants to browse someone else's setup out of curiosity.

 ### This series walks you through...